Glossary & Terminology

 Overstocked

 A status indicating you have more inventory than needed to meet demand.
+Assigned when the days until the reorder point exceeds the overstock threshold configured in Settings (default: 120 days).

 Consequences: